VabissDev/okr-frontend/README.md

 # okr-frontend

+## Home Component Documentation
+This component provides a visually appealing and informative layout for the home page, displaying a header with a logo and buttons for logging in and signing up.
+The content section introduces the concept of an OKR system, its benefits, and encourages users to get started by clicking the "Get Started" button that links to the signup page.

 ## Login Component Documentation
 The Login component is a form-based component that allows users to log in to an application.
 It provides a user interface for entering email and password credentials, as well as an option for selecting organization login and a link for password recovery.
 The component is built using the React framework and utilizes various dependencies and custom components.